 The pathophysiology of dermatochalasis is consistent with the normal aging changes seen in the skin.
 This includes loss of elastic fibers, thinning of the epidermis, and redundancy of the skin.
+Histopathologic studies have shown that the orbicularis oculi remains morphologically intact as patients age and that the predominant findings were located in the epidermis and dermis.
 When associated with dermatitis, a nonspecific chronic infiltrate is seen.
 The pathology of blepharochalasis typically shows loss of elastic fibers, lymphedema, epithelial atrophy, and vasculitis.

 Dermatochalasis most frequently occurs in elderly persons and is very common; the severity is quite variable.
 The age of onset most frequently is noted in the 40s and progresses with age.
 Some patients have a familial tendency and develop dermatochalasis in their 20s.

 Visual-field loss is the most frequent sequelae of dermatochalasis.
 In severe cases of dermatochalasis, patients can lose more than 50% of their superior visual field.
 Patients with a purely aesthetic deformity may not have any visual field defects.